 “’We borrow the land from our children’ and opportunities exist to create future farming systems and landscapes where food production and environmental aspirations are realised in parallel.
 The building of soil carbon stocks, through sympathetic land management practices will be pivotal in sustaining gains for soil health, improving soil biodiversity and supporting enhanced delivery of soil ecosystem services such as food production, flood mitigation, water filtration and climate regulation.”

-UEA is to showcase WeedingTech – a novel herbicide-free solution that uses a biodegradable foam from natural plant oils to suppress weeds.
+WeedingTech is a novel herbicide-free solution that uses a biodegradable foam from natural plant oils to suppress weeds.

 Prof Tracy Lawson, the University of Essex (UoE) Plant Productivity Group